wenh06/numbda-webnews/README.md

 `numbda-webnews` is a news classification model fine-tuned from [roberta-base-finetuned-ifeng-chinese](https://huggingface.co/voidful/roberta-base-finetuned-ifeng-chinese) with a new dataset of approximately 40k news articles crawled from news websites in China.

-The dataset contains the following 14 categories:
+The dataset contains (not limited to) the following 14 categories:

 - 资讯
 - 财经